ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/controller_server/nav2_controller-plugins/feasible_path_handler.md

 | `bool` | false   |

 Description
-:   If true, it will prune paths containing cusping points for segments changing directions (e.g. path inversions) such that the controller will be forced to change directions at or very near the planner’s requested inversion point.
+:   If true, it will prune paths containing cusping points for segments changing directions (e.g. path inversions) such that the controller will be forced to change directions at or very near the planner's requested inversion point.
 In addition, these cusping points will also be treated by the critics as local goals that the robot will attempt to reach.
 This is targeting Smac Planner users with feasible paths who need their robots to switch directions where specifically requested.

 ### **`<nav2_controller plugin>.enforce_path_rotation`**